 What jobs can I get as a foreign language speaker?

 Speaking another language can open the door to job opportunities in a broad range of sectors, including Boston Link’s specialisms such as iGaming, aviation, technology, and finance.
-Positions we’re currently looking to fill include:
+Account Manager positions we’re currently looking to fill include:

-- Affiliate Manager: Located in Malta, this is a great opportunity for a German and Dutch speaker to join a iGaming company with an “attractive” salary package.
+- German VIP Account Manager: Located in Malta, this is a great opportunity for a German speaker to join a iGaming company.